BrettlyCD/BrettlyCD.github.io/_posts/2023-11-12-power-bi-control-charts.md

 ## Conclusion

+For finishing touches I like to add some slicers to let the user control for dates and other fields.
+These calculations are built to handle the changes with those sliders to give your users great insights.

-Tools like Power BI and Tableau are great for finding creative solutions to telling the story of your data and information.
+Tools like Power BI and Tableau are great for finding creative solutions to tell the story of your data and information.
 This is just one way to do it, so I would love to hear more about your use of control charts and Power BI in general.
 Thank you for sticking with the long post.
 I wanted to list out all of the steps I took to create these visuals.

-For finishing touches I like to add some slicers to let the user control for dates and other fields.
-These calculations should be setup to handle the changes with those sliders to give your users great insights.
+And in time I want to build out steps to also make the choice of metric more dynamic and share any new tips I find that simplify things, so hopefully more to come.

 Cheers,